-Initial Sync of files and databases
+Step 1: Initial Sync of Files and Databases

-2.The configuration of SSL certificates (if any): At this step we will install SSL certificates and test them before the cutover.
+At this step we will install SSL certificates and test them before the cutover.
 We do the same for any other custom configurations such as reverse proxies, filters, etc.

-4.Final sync and cutover of traffic: We will notify you again when we start the final sync and cut over.
+We will notify you again when we start the final sync and cut over.
 During this period a proxy will be in place to "bridge" traffic between your old and new server.
 By the time it is at this stage, our automation has performed basic testing and things should be functioning correctly.

-5.Update DNS: Once we activate the live proxy to send traffic to the VPS, we will update this ticket so you can make the DNS changes.
+Once we activate the live proxy to send traffic to the VPS, we will update this ticket so you can make the DNS changes.
 This should take place as soon as possible.
 When updating your DNS we recommend for you to set your TTL to the lowest possible value with your current registrar.

 As mentioned, we take measures to ensure a seamless transition by utilizing live proxy.
 However, there is always a small chance of unforeseen issues, so try to account for several minutes of downtime.